android/privacy-sandbox-samples/FledgeJava/README.md

 ## Set up development environment

 To test functionality of the FLEDGE API, you need to [set up your development environment].
-This process involves installing the proper SDK and the device images needed to test functionality on an emulator.

 ## Set up bidding code and impression reporting endpoints

-In order for ad selection and impression report to work you will need to set up 4 HTTPS endpoints that your test device or emulator can access.
-This project provides sample JavaScript code with trivial bidding logic that can be served from these endpoints.
+In order for ad selection and impression reporting to work, you will need to set up 4 HTTPS endpoints that your test device or emulator can access.
+They are:

-1. Buyer bidding logic endpoint that serves the sample `BiddingLogic.js` JavaScript in this directory.
+1. A buyer bidding logic endpoint that serves the sample `BiddingLogic.js` JavaScript in this directory.
-2. Seller scoring logic endpoint that serves the sample `ScoringLogic.js` JavaScript in this directory.
+2. A seller scoring logic endpoint that serves the sample `ScoringLogic.js` JavaScript in this directory.
-3. Winning buyer impression reporting endpoint.
+3. A winning buyer impression reporting endpoint.
 Modify the reporting_address
    variable in the `BiddingLogic.js` file to match this endpoint.
-4. Seller impression reporting endpoint.
+4. A seller impression reporting endpoint.
 Modify the reporting_address variable in the `ScoringLogic.js` file to match this endpoint.

 The impression reporting endpoints need only return a 200 status code -- the response content does not matter.
-To verify impression report delivery, check applicable server logs such as the mock server history or your custom system.
+To verify that impressions were reported, check the call logs for endpoints 3 and 4.

 For convenience, we have provided OpenApi definitions for how these these endpoints could be run in the files `js-server.json` and `reporting-server.json`.
 Where